cilium/cilium/Documentation/network/egress-gateway.rst

 Egress gateway is not compatible with the Cluster Mesh feature.
 The gateway selected by an egress gateway policy must be in the same cluster as the selected pods.

+Egress gateway is not compatible with the CiliumEndpointSlice feature (see :gh-issue:`24833` for details).

 Egress gateway is not supported for IPv6 traffic.

 Enable egress gateway